LakshmiPrabha94/Guvi_Zen_Drag-Drop/README.md

       Close the browser to end the Selenium automation script.

-A Python script demonstrating the above steps has been attached
+A Python script named "ActionChains.py"demonstrating the above steps has been attached